taitran0102/House-price-analysis-with-BN/README.md

   <em>Directed Graphical Models</em>
 </p>

-The results above show that rent is directly influenced by [factor A], and indirectly influenced by [factor B] through [factor C]
+The results above show that rent is directly influenced by [factor A], indirectly influenced by [factor B] through [factor C], and that the joint distribution can be represented in the form: